 John honorably served our country as a Marine prior to his woodworking business.
 He creates mostly memorabilia for his fellow Marines, his works include retirement plaques, flag displays, and shadow boxes.

-Karl’s career path has gone from an accounting degree to software engineer.
-In 2014 he decided to focus on woodworking, his true passion, and became a kinetic artist.
+Karl’s career path has gone from an accounting degree to a software engineer.
+In 2014 he decided to focus on woodworking, his true passion and became a kinetic artist.
 His work will inspire and amaze you.